 Polymer Leads Erase Easier Than Graphite Pencils

-While polymer lead might have a similar appearance and performance to graphite lead, it does shine in one key area, it’s much easier to erase.
-When you first start out any drawing, you should begin by creating a light, loose sketch to serve as a foundation for what you will be creating.
+While polymer lead might have a similar appearance and performance to graphite lead, it does shine in one key area, and it’s much easier to erase.
+When you start any drawing, you should begin by creating a light, loose sketch to serve as a foundation for what you will create.
 This light, loose sketch won’t be visible once you’re done with your drawing, but much like the foundation of a house, it’s still essential.
 This is what makes polymer lead such an excellent tool for artists, it gives you the ability to more easily erase the marks that you make, opening up your ability to sketch more freely when starting out a drawing.

 Encased In Colored Jacket

 While a colored jacket isn’t the most crucial part of a pencil for an artist, it does add a visual aesthetic that you should appreciate.
-Another advantage of purchasing mechanical pencils with different colored jackets is for organization.
+Another advantage of purchasing mechanical pencils with different colored jackets is for an organization.
 If you have more than one mechanical pencil, and you like to work with graphite that varies in width and hardness, then using colored pencil jackets is an easy way to keep things straight.

 Why Are Mechanical Pencils So Expensive?

 Have you ever wondered why some mechanical pencils are quite expensive?
 Sure, you can go to most stores and pick up the cheaply made mechanical pencils for a few dollars, but the quality ones are quite a bit more than that.
 Why is that?
 It’s simple, it’s because they are made with quality materials and designed to last.
 You tend to get what you pay for, and when you pay for a high-quality mechanical pencil that you can use for the creation of artwork, you should expect to get many years of service out of that pencil.
-Click Here to View to Best Mechanical Pencils on Amazon.